Code-Institute-Submissions/brunoroncete-milestone-p3_AugResub/README.md

 ### Media

 - All images were sourced from [Unsplash](https://unsplash.com/) or [Pexels](https://www.pexels.com/).

 ### Acknowledgements

-- Student care and fellow students at Code Institute for their support.
+- Code Institute tutors Sean, Christine and Scott and fellow students for their support.